codesoap/mpq/README.md

 cd mpq
 go install

-# Now you can run mpq:
+# The binary is now at ~/go/bin/mpq.
+Add ~/go/bin to your $PATH to run
+# go programs easily:
 mpq
 ```